larrydiamond/ArchitectureUnitTests/README.md

 This library is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

+This is intentionally the same license as ArchUnit to ease approving this library in your company.

 ## Contact

 For any inquiries or support, feel free to contact us at ldiamond AT ldiamond DOT com.